 What Is Circumcision?

 Boys are born with a hood of skin covering the tip of their penis.
-The skin covering the tip is known as foreskin, and the tip is known as glands.
+The skin covering the head or tip of the penis is called prepuce or foreskin, and the tip of the penis is called glans.
 Thus, circumcision is a process that involves removing the foreskin of a baby boy.
 This process is done to expose the tip of a penis.
-The foreskin has a mucous membrane and it is a double layer of skin fold.
+The foreskin has a mucous membrane and it is a double layer of the skin fold.
 It acts as a protection for the child’s penis because it is one of the natural protection against dryness and also irritation that might be caused by pee or poo.

 How Common Is Baby Circumcision?

 Baby circumcision is a common practice across the globe and is in existence from Biblical times.
-Statistics show that it is a prevalent practice in Israel and Muslim world because of their religious requirements.
+Statistics show that it is more common in Jews and the Muslim people in accordance with their religious requirements.
 However, in our times the circumcision rates have fallen in the UK compared to the other parts of the world because health experts believe that there is no need for it unless there is a medical condition.
-So now in most cases, it is the call of doctors on whether or not to go for a circumcision.
+So now in most cases, it is the call of doctors on whether or not to go for circumcision.

-Circumcision is a common practice in Canada, United States, and also in the Middle East.
+Circumcision is a common practice in Canada, the United States, and also in the Middle East.